vdhulst/idavie_docs/docs/source/multidisciplinary.rst

     :alt: iDaVIE used with simulated galaxy mergers
     :width: 60%

 Single timestamp of a simulated galaxy merger.
 Particles can be rendered with different colours, sizes, opacities, and shapes depending on different parameters from the data set.
-Here particles are colored by their origin (disk, bulge, halo, etc.) with diverging colormaps to be reviewed in a post-merger time stamp.
+Here particles are coloured by their origin (disk, bulge, halo, etc.) with diverging colourmaps to be reviewed in a post-merger time stamp.
 See `(Deg et al. 2019) <https://academic.oup.com/mnras/article/486/4/5391/5484877>`_ for more background on the data used.

 Astrobiology